dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 NoticethattheargumentdescriptionsappearasargumentsfortheArrayfunction.

-You must use the Array function even if you’re assigning a description for a
+You must use the Array function even if you're assigning a description for a

 functionthathasonlyoneargument.